-My 14 year old daughter heads off for a week of orchestra camp on Saturday.
+My 14 year old heads off for a week of orchestra camp on Saturday.
 During the week, they get the chance of swimming in the river near the college where the camp takes place.
-My lovely daughter is pale and freckled, the worse kind of complexion to spend a day in the sun.
+My kiddo is pale and freckled, the worse kind of complexion to spend a day in the sun.

 There really is no sewing and you only need a couple of supplies and you’ll have your own No Sew Swim Shirt in about 10 minutes!